auth0/docs/articles/quickstart/native/ionic-vue/01-login.md

 The `createAuth0` plugin takes the following props:

 - `domain`: The "domain" value present under the "Settings" of the application you created in your Auth0 dashboard, or your custom domain if using Auth0's [Custom Domains feature](http://localhost:3000/docs/custom-domains)
-- `client_id`: The "client ID" value present under the "Settings" of the application you created in your Auth0 dashboard
+- `clientId`: The "client ID" value present under the "Settings" of the application you created in your Auth0 dashboard
-- `redirect_uri`: The URL to where you'd like to redirect your users after they authenticate with Auth0.
+- `authorizationParams.redirect_uri`: The URL to where you'd like to redirect your users after they authenticate with Auth0.

 <%= include('../_includes/ionic/_note_storage') %>